rn123/Calendrical-Tools/docs/index.md

 - Cullen, Christopher.
 Heavenly Numbers: Astronomy and Authority in Early Imperial China.
 1 edition.
 Oxford, United Kingdom ; New York, NY, United States of America: Oxford University Press, 2018.
 - Heilbron, J. L. The Sun in the Church: Cathedrals as Solar Observatories.
 Harvard University Press, 1999.
 - Evans, James.
 The History & Practice of Ancient Astronomy.
 Oxford University Press US, 1998.
+- Rhodes, Geminus of, James Evans, and J. Lennart Berggren.
+Geminos’s “Introduction to the Phenomena”: A Translation and Study of a Hellenistic Survey of Astronomy.
+Princeton University Press, 2006.
 - Ptolemy, and G. J. Toomer.
 Ptolemy’s Almagest.
 Springer-Verlag, 1984.
 - Meeus, Jean.
 Astronomical Algorithms.
 Willmann-Bell, 1998.
 - Kaler, James B. The Ever-Changing Sky: A Guide to the Celestial Sphere.
 Cambridge University Press, 2002.